A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway Rescheduling and Station Overcrowding Mitigation: Estimating the waiting tolerance and target train from MD

 The independent variables include arriving time (timestamp), localization (binary), weekday (integer), accumulating process (category) and the dependent variable is the train code (category).
 The data related to disrupted trains on Longhai railway from July 1 to 19 is filtered out and split into training and texting sets whose size is 9,187 and 2,297, respectively.
 Machine learning models from $sklearn$ classifier packages in Python 3.9 are used to predict the train code.
 Performance of different models, including Random Forest, MLP, KNN, SVC, Ridge, Lasso, Decision Tree, Extra Tree, AdaBoost, GradientBoosting, Bagging, are compared.
 Random Forest Classifier has the best accuracy of 0.74, and the solving efficiency meets the requirement of real-time.

 The waiting tolerance is predicted by machine learning regression approach.
 The independent variables include arriving time (timestamp) and weekday (integer), and the dependent variable is the waiting time (timestamp).
 In order to analyse passenger's tolerance without advance-noticed disruption, we combined daily data of July 4, 11, 18, and 20 which are the days suffered heavy delay before or once after the Zhengzhou flood.
 The dataset is split into training and testing sets whose size is 9,534 and 2,384.
-Random Forest Classifier has the best r2 score of about 0.87, and mean absolute error of about 23.
+Random Forest Regression has the best r2 score of about 0.87, and mean absolute error of about 23.

-Accordingly, with the estimating tools for passengers' target train code and their waiting tolerance, the arriving and leaving process for each train can be known dynamically.
+Accordingly, with the estimating tools for passengers' target train code and their waiting tolerance, the arriving and returning process for each train can be known dynamically.
 In the disrupted period, the timetable is not reliable where most of trains are delayed.
 We take MD on July 20 as an example to estimate real-time demand for each train, accounting for passengers mobility.
-Four typical processes are found and shown in Fig. \ref{Fig-Whole}, which are fast accumulating \& slow leaving, bell shape, slow accumulating \& fast leaving, simultaneously accumulating \& leaving.
+Four typical processes are found and shown in Fig. \ref{Fig-Whole}, which are fast accumulating \& slow returning, bell shape, slow accumulating \& fast returning, simultaneously accumulating \& returning.
 The dashed lines show the departure time on the timetable which has been cancelled on that day.
 Therefore, we address the complexity of dynamic demand by real-world data, and this study treats the passenger demand by real-world passenger mobility rather than model-based estimation.